 Elijah McClain death: Paramedics who injected Colorado Black man with ketamine found guilty

-He went into cardiac arrest in an ambulance a few minutes later and died three days later.
+He went into cardiac arrest in an ambulance a few minutes later and died three days after that.

 Cichuniec was taken into custody immediately following the verdict.